Bond-Ware is commissioned by POIUYT and is produced for the CO-OP section of the UNSEEN Photography fair in Amsterdam.

 Five artists and five curators meet each other in the elevator of a skyscraper.
 They pitch their work and practice to each other and at the same time share their ideas with the rest of the world.
 Each individual pitch will last around 30 - 60 seconds, depending on the height of the building.

-into the mirror 2015 GOLDSMITHSGALLERY London
+Soft day light-, a clock ticks diligently, into the mirror 2015 GOLDSMITHSGALLERY London (UK)

 Imagine yourself as an art school teacher.
 It is early June and soft day light leaves unwanted traces on white walls everywhere on campus.